katzenjens/fy6900commander/instructions.md

 Both channels offer extremely fine resolution down to the microhertz range.

 *   Select your desired **step size** (from "MHz" down to "μHz") in the top bar.
 *   Hover your mouse over the graphical **rotary knob** and use your **mouse scroll wheel** to conveniently increase or decrease the frequency.
-Changes are sent to the device _in real time_!
+Changes are sent to the device _in real time_! **If you have issues adjusting the frequency, try the other version of the website.**
 *   For larger jumps, use the small **\[ - \] and \[ + \] (x100) buttons** located beneath the knob to instantly add or subtract exactly one hundred times your selected step size.
 *   You can toggle the outputs on or off live using the respective **CH ON / OFF** buttons to the right of the knob.